Mpinaz/Thesis/README.md

 ## Dataset

 As shown in [Figure 1](https://github.com/Mpinaz/Thesis/blob/main/Images/Figure%201%20(Real%20Map%20of%20Stations%20and%20Volcano).png), the dataset is highly unbalanced: it contains 10,729 Pre eruption events and 480 Post eruption events.

+The the times from which we are taking the samples are shown on the following figure.

 In [Figure 6](https://github.com/Mpinaz/Thesis/blob/main/Images/Figure%206%20(Filtered%20Stations%20Pre%20and%20Post%20Proportion).png), we show the number of events registered for each of the selected stations.